-This month, fifth graders were challenged to use a map to record plants growing in the Unquowa garden.
-They identified over 35 varieties of vegetables, fruits, flowers and herbs.
-Students wove their way through raised beds of heirloom lettuces, purple bumblebee tomatoes, Sugar Ann peas and yellow wax beans.
-In addition, many varieties of flowers and herbs are growing including nasturtiums, snapdragons, lemon thyme and chocolate mint.
+In early May, third and fourth graders were challenged to use a map to record plants growing in the Unquowa Garden.
+They identified over 40 varieties of vegetables, fruits, flowers and herbs.
+Students enjoyed smelling herbs in our “tea” garden by rubbing their fingers on the leaves of lemon balm, chocolate mint and lavender.
+Come tour our garden.
+There are raised beds of sugar snap peas, purple pac choi, Easter egg radishes and yellow wax beans.
+In addition, there are many varieties of flowers including snapdragons, sunflowers, nasturtium and French marigolds.

 In Environmental Science, fourth graders researched heirloom varieties of fruits and vegetables.
 They learned that heirlooms can be hundreds of years of years old, often have interesting stories or histories and are considered by many to have a superior taste, color and smell.
 In conjunction with their study of heirlooms, fourth graders started Grandpa Admire’s lettuce from seed in March and transplanted it along with several other varieties in the Unquowa Garden when they returned from spring break.
 We have been enjoying delicious salads prepared by Chef Jess from lettuce harvested by our fourth graders!